 Credits earned in developmental courses cannot be used to satisfy degree, certificate, and/or graduation requirements, nor can they be used to calculate the cumulative grade point average.
 They will, however, be recorded on the transcript.

 In order to counsel students effectively in academic matters, it is essential that instructors' estimates of progress be available.
 Estimates of performance are standard procedure at the College utilizing midterm grades.
 Faculty will report midterm grades by Wednesday of the seventh week of classes, so that students receive this report (through their advisors), including their semester grade point average, no later than the Monday of the eighth week of classes.
-Directions, forms, and due dates will be furnished by the Office of Records and Registration.
+Directions, forms, and due dates will be furnished by the Registrar's Office.

 Intent of Policy: This policy places the ultimate responsibility for the decision to drop a course with the student.
 The role of the instructor and the advisor is to challenge, advise, and discuss long-range implications of the decision.
 The instructor does not have the "right" to refuse to sign a student's withdrawal form without cause, up to and including the last day for course withdrawal.
 If, however, it were proven that a student had plagiarized an assignment, cheated, or engaged in disruptive behavior, then the instructor would be justified in refusing to sign a withdrawal form for the student.
 For full-time students, withdrawals which result in the student's course load falling below 12 hours shall have the approval of the department chair or division dean.